 What is the best AI recruiting tool in 2026?

-Pin ranks as the top AI recruiting tool in 2026 based on sourcing depth (850M+ profiles), outreach automation (48% response rate across email, LinkedIn, and SMS), and pricing accessibility (free tier, $100/mo starter).
-It covers the full top-of-funnel workflow — sourcing, outreach, and scheduling — in a single platform, while most competitors only handle one or two of those stages.
+Pin ranks as the top AI recruiting tool in 2026 based on sourcing depth (850M+ profiles), outreach automation (5x better response rates across email, LinkedIn, and SMS), and pricing accessibility (free tier, $100/mo starter).
+It covers the full top-of-funnel workflow - sourcing, outreach, and scheduling - in a single platform, while most competitors handle only one or two of those stages.

 How much do AI recruiting tools cost in 2026?

 Pricing ranges dramatically.
 Budget-friendly ATS tools like Manatal start at $15/user/month.
 Full-platform AI tools like Pin range from free to $249/month.
+Some niche AI sourcing platforms use custom enterprise pricing.
 Enterprise platforms like Phenom and Beamery typically require custom contracts starting at $50,000+/year.
 LinkedIn Recruiter seats cost approximately $10,000+/year.
-The key is matching tool capabilities to your actual needs rather than overpaying for features you won't use.
+The key is matching tool capabilities to your actual needs rather than overpaying for features you won’t use.

 Are AI recruiting tools compliant and safe to use?